mohammed-ansar/SE_lab-NITC-CONF/Docs/ApiDocumentation.md

             "Paper decision updated successfully"

             404 Not Found - If the paper with the specified ID is not found.

+### 4.4 Update Reviewer
+    [PUT] /api/dashboard/paperDetails?id=3
+    	Updates the reviewer for a paper(in case the assigned reviewer failed to do the task) Headers:None
+      	Body:None
+       	Path Parameters:
+		-id: (Integer) ID of the paper
+  	Query Parameters:
+   		-Reviewer: (String) the new decision status (eg.,'faculty1,faculty2')
+     	Response: Page gets reloaded immediately and displays new reviewer.

 ![alt_text](./assets/updatedecision.png "image_tooltip")